• Skip to primary navigation

 Are almond flour and almond meal the same thing?

 No they are not.
-Almond flour is made with blanched almonds that are ground into a fine flour, whereas almond meal is made with raw, ground almonds where the skin has not been removed so it has a much grittier and thicker texture.
-For this recipe you want to be sure to use almond flour and not almond meal.
+Almond flour is made with blanched almonds that are ground into a fine flour, whereas almond meal is made with raw, ground almonds where the skin has not been removed so it has a grittier and thicker texture.

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!